GuillaumeFalourd/formulas-python/stackoverflow/login/README.md

 Visit the site each day for 100 consecutive days.
 (Days are counted in UTC.).
 ```

-If an error occured, the formula will send an EMAIL to the Stackoverflow user account using SendGrid.
+If an error occured, the formula will send an EMAIL to the Stackoverflow user account using SendGrid if the user inform the API KEY and the SENDER EMAIL as local variables.

 ## Demo